voucherifyio/voucherify-openapi/CONTRIBUTING.md

 - Copy `.env.example` to `.env` and add to this file your personal API Key created in readme.io: `dashboard` > `configuration` > `API Keys`

 ### Development process
-- For each change / pull request, create your copy of the current documentation, where you will test changes.
-	- `npm run manage-project -- --vt={your name}-{pull request number}`
 - Make changes in the repository following patterns and good practices.
-- Deploy changes to test your documentation:
-	- Deploy OpenAPI file by command `rdme openapi ./reference/OpenAPI.json --version=2018-08-01-{your name}-{pull request number} --create`.
-	- Update tables in mark down tables:
-		- `npm run build-md-tables-from-openapi`
-		- `npm run update-md-tables-in-doc`
-	- Deploy guides and reference pages: `rdme docs ./docs --version=2018-08-01-{your name}-{pull request number}`
-	- Fix docs order: `npm run readme-fix-docs-order -- --version=v2018-08-01-{your name}-{pull request number}`
+- Run `npm run manage-project -- --vt={your name}-{pull request number or tag number} --create` - this will create new version project with your tag number.
-- test changes using preview on readme.io
+- Visit url provided at the end of the script run to test changes using preview on readme.io
+- If you need to make a change:
+    - Do changes...
+    - Run `npm run manage-project -- --vt={your name}-{pull request number or tag number} --update`- this will update your version.
+    - Test changes using preview on readme.io
-- if changes are fine, then:
+- If changes are fine, then:
 	- Add a note in the changelog.
 	- `git commit`
 	- `git push`
 	- publish PR

 ## How to merge PR and update public documentation